Hunza Valley Pakistan Travel Guide

 Carry enough prescription medications in original packaging.
 A doctor's letter is useful.
 Pack over-the-counter cold remedies.

-Your planned activities dictate specialized equipment.
+Your scheduled activities dictate specialized equipment.

 For exploring villages and forts, simpler items suffice.